mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >> Time and again brush it clean,
 >> And let no dust alight.

-And also later Hui Neng wrote his poem. [...]
+And also later Hui Neng wrote his poem.
 His poem is:

 >> Originally Bodhi has no tree,
 >> The bright mirror has no stand.
 >> Originally there is not a single thing:
 >> Where can dust alight?

-Sometimes people deal with the two poems separately, and evaluate which is right, which is wrong.
-But I don’t think [that] is the right understanding.
+Sometimes people deal with the two poems separately, and evaluate which is right, which is wrong, but I don’t think that is the right understanding.
 Both poems work together in our practice.
 I think you cannot separate them.

 So, according to Shen Hsiu, I think he stands always in the dualistic world, looking at himself and [trying] to reach the buddha-nature.
-From this point, “the body is a Bodhi tree”: we are buddha-nature, but we are not buddha-nature, so we have to realize, we have to see into our own nature.

-“The body is a Bodhi tree, the mind like a bright mirror stand”: this is exactly the same as the teaching of nirvana.
+From this point, “the body is a Bodhi tree”: we are buddha-nature but we are not buddha-nature, so we have to realize, we have to see into our own nature. [...]
+“The mind like a bright mirror stand”: this is exactly the same as the teaching of nirvana.
 So, we are Buddha.
-“Time and again brush it clean”: but we are living in the human world, so it’s easy for us to get “dusty.”
-That’s why we have to always brush it clean: “and let no dust alight.”
+“Time and again brush it clean”: but we are living in the human world, so it’s easy for us to get “dusty”; that’s why we have to always brush it clean.
+“And let no dust alight.”
 So, constantly practice.

 This is one aspect of the practice: seeking for the truth, constantly, from the beginning to end.
-Even [if] you attain enlightenment, even [if] you become buddha, constantly we have to seek.
+Even if you attain enlightenment, even if you become buddha, constantly we have to seek.

 And on the other hand, the other aspect of practice is to descend to the human world to share your life with all sentient beings.
-Because there is no particular [thing].
 [This is the spirit of Hui Neng’s poem.]
 “Originally Bodhi has no tree, the bright mirror has no stand.”
-Because our foundation is already buddha-nature, so there is no particular thing to discuss [or] to forget.
-So constantly we have to stand up there.
-And then we can deal with the human world.
+Because our foundation is already buddha-nature, so there is no particular thing to discuss or to forget.
+So constantly we have to stand up there, and then we can deal with the human world.
 “Originally there is not a single thing: where can dust alight?”
 So, we have to descend to the human world and save all sentient beings.

 So [we need] both.
 Both work together in our practice.